mission statement

 Geethishi has also been a part of dance groups within school, one of which won the Dance NZ Made regional award in for their age category in Dance NZ Made’s interschool competition.
 Geethishi also started doing bollywood dancing to help out a friend but found that she really enjoyed it and has competed as well as performing at the annual Diwali Festival in Auckland.

 Geethishi attended Stanley Bay Primary School, Parnell District School and she’s currently attending St Cuthberts College.
-Outside of dance and school she likes traveling, debating, volleyball, reading and spending time with her family and friends.
+Outside of dance and school she likes travelling, debating, volleyball, reading and spending time with her family and friends.